• Home

 Your personal injury lawyer should pursue the full and fair value of what was taken from your health and quality of life.

-Sharif Gray has won millions of dollars in verdicts and settlements, and he is known for taking cases to trial.
+Sharif Gray at Broughton Injury Law has won millions of dollars in verdicts and settlements, and he is known for taking cases to trial.

-We are not settlement lawyers.
-We are committed to trying cases well.
-Because of that, we do not handle hundreds of cases at a time.
-We are selective in the cases we take so we can get justice for the people we represent.
+Sharif is not a settlement lawyer.
+He is committed to trying cases well.
+Because of that, he does not handle hundreds of cases at a time.
+He is selective in the cases he takes so he can get justice for the people he represents.